numbas/editor-docs/source/question-parts.rst

             If this is ticked, the choices are displayed in random order.

         Number of display columns
-            For :term:`choose one/several from a list` parts, this dictates how many columns the choices are displayed in.
+            For :term:`choose one from a list` and :term:`choose several from a list` parts, this dictates how many columns the choices are displayed in.
 If 0, the choices are displayed on a single line, wrapped at the edges of the screen.

         Selection type
             Only applies to :term:`match choices with answers` parts.
 "One from each row" means that the student can only select one answer from each row.
 "Checkboxes" means that the student can select any number of choice-answer pairs.

         Custom marking matrix
             If the checkbox is ticked, the :ref:`JME <jme>` expression in the box below is evaluated and used to assign numbers of marks to choices.
-For :term:`choose one/several from a list` parts, the expression should evaluate to a list of numbers, while for :term:`match choices with answers` it should evaluate to a list of lists of numbers.
+For :term:`choose one from a list` and :term:`choose several from a list` parts, the expression should evaluate to a list of numbers, while for :term:`match choices with answers` it should evaluate to a list of lists of numbers.

         Custom matrix expression
             Define the choices available to the student and the number of marks to award for choosing them.